infotus/mobile-app-docs/docs/technical.md

 6. Realtime messages are handled by Firebase.

-7. User Daily Login informations are handled by Firebase.
+7. User Daily Login informations are handled by Firebase, all information mobile application usage related only.

-8.
+8. New User registration can be done webview only.

+9. Webview datas are handled by AWS.

+10.

 ## Key Features